robert-kisteleki/goatapi/README.md

 ### Submitting a Measurement Specification to the API

-The `Schedule()` function POSTs the whole specifiaton to the API.
+The `Schedule()` function POSTs the whole specification to the API.
 It either returns with an `error` or a list of recently created measurement IDs.
-In case you're only intrested in the API-compatible JSON structure without submitting it, then `GetApiJson()` should be called instead.
+In case you're only interested in the API-compatible JSON structure without submitting it, then `GetApiJson()` should be called instead.

+## Adding and Removing Probes

+One can ask for more probes to be added to a measurement, or existing ones to be removed.
+While the API itself can do both in one call, goatAPI only supports either additions or removals in one query.
+In order to add or remove probes, the same `AddProbesX()` functions can be used to specify the probe set, then `ParticipationRequest(id, add)` is used with either `add=true` to add or `add=false` to remove probes.
+Note that for the remove function only an explicit probe list (`AddProbesList()`) can be used in the API.

+In order to successfully submit this to the API, you need to add an API key beforehand using `ApiKey()`.

+The return value of this function is a list of _participation request IDs_ or an error.

 ## Stopping a Measurement